zpm-zsh/pr-node/README.md

 This plugin made to be fast.
 It runs in background and update information only if need.

 ## Installation

+### This plugin depends on [zsh-helpres](https://github.com/zpm-zsh/helpers)

+If you don't use [zpm](https://github.com/zpm-zsh/zpm), install it manually and activate it before this plugin.
+If you use zpm you don’t need to do anything

 ### If you use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)